 Example Sentence Pagina Gevonden LICHT Leuven

 I have tried different numbers, from 4, 5, 1 and there is minimal difference in layout with these numbers.
-You just improve the products quality and people will by more.
-You improve the products quality and people will by more.
+You just improve the product’s quality and people will buy more.
+You improve the product’s quality and people will buy more.
 The house is decorated with gray limestone quoins.
 Must beautiful sentences be full of risk and ambition, or can they be subtle and simple?
 For me, wisdom is a secondary consideration after beauty.
-Danube featured open-spandrel segmental arches made of wood (standing on 40 m-high (130 ft) concrete piers).
+The Danube featured open-spandrel segmental arches made of wood (standing on 40 m-high (130 ft) concrete piers).
 The lake-front is walled with masonry like a pier, and has a railing, to keep people from walking overboard.
 It is a thousand feet long and two hundred wide, all of the most symmetrical, and at the same time the most ponderous masonry.

 This animated video describes the various roles of a mason.
 This tutorial is part of a program developed to inspire an interest in …Page not found – Masonry Example Sentence